Hospital Communication and Coordination Challenges and Solutions

 According to Gartner, 30% of the traditional nurse call systems will have been replaced by real-time health system solutions in the next decade.[iii]

-Agile healthcare communication and coordination tools, like LiveProcess Communicator, help close gaps in hospital communications, streamline complex nursing workflows, and let nurses spend more time doing what nurses do best: providing great care to patients.
+Real-time healthcare communication and coordination tools, like LiveProcess Communicator, help close gaps in hospital communication systems, streamline complex nursing workflows, and let nurses spend more time doing what nurses do best: providing great care to patients.